A Python interface for CLP, CBC, and CGL

 You may read your LP from an mps file or use the CyLP’s easy modeling facility.
 Please find examples in the documentation.

 If you’re comfortable with Docker, you can get started right away with the container available on Dockerhub that comes with CyLP pre-installed.

 CyLP depends on Numpy (www.numpy.org) and Scipy (www.scipy.org).
 Please note that Numpy does need to be installed prior to installing CyLP, even though it is listed as a dependency in the setup.py file.

 You will also need to install binaries for Cbc.
 The version should be 2.10 or earlier (current master branch of Cbc will not work with this version of CyLP).
 You can install Cbc by either by installing with a package manager, by downloading pre-built binaries, or by building yourself from source using coinbrew.

-To install Cbc in Linux, the easiest way is to use a package manager.
-Install either coinor-cbc on Debian or coin-or-Cbc-devel on Fedora.
+1. To install Cbc in Linux, the easiest way is to use a package manager.
+Install coinor-libcbc-dev on Ubuntu/Debian or coin-or-Cbc-devel on Fedora.
 Cbc is also available on Linux through conda with$ conda create -n cbc coin-or-cbc -c conda-forge

 On OS X, it is easiest to install Cbc with homebrew: